-Event planning is the process of planning special events, such as ceremonies, parties, and conventions.
-Certain career duties include budgeting, planning dates, and acquiring permits among many other important tasks need to be performed by an event planner.
+Event planning is the process of planning special events, such as ceremonies, parties, and conventions of your clients.
+Certain career duties include budgeting, planning dates, and acquiring permits are among many other important tasks need to be performed by an event planner.
 Beginning an event planning business requires long hours.
-It is fast paced and quite demanding.
+It is fast-paced and quite demanding.
 However, the gratification from the smiles of clients and how pleased they are with their event is well worth the hard work.

-Consider obtaining a degree or certification from a local college in event planning or management.
-Also work toward becoming a Certified Special Events Professional or a Certified Meeting Planner, since many larger businesses look for these titles when hiring a party planner.
-When potential clients realize your training will know you are a professional.
+Consider obtaining a degree or certification from a local college in event planning or management course.
+Also work towards becoming a certified special event professional or a certified meeting planner, since many larger business enterprises look for these titles when hiring an event planner.
+When potential clients realize your training, you will know you are a professional.
 Also, you may want to consider taking classes at your local university or community college, such classes as marketing, accounting, and small business will help in your endeavors.

 Corporate or Social Events

 Event planners work with a variety of suppliers, these include caterers, florists, photographers, and entertainment specialists.
 Introduce yourself to managers of hotels and event centers and begin a working relationship with them.
 We hope you have learned above what it takes to open an event planning business.